hytechclub/web-102/Week09/ProfileBuilderFollowAlong.md

 # Profile Builder: Follow-Along Activity
 Create a profile website with data pulled from a JavaScript object.
+Start from [this empty Repl](https://repl.it/@JosephMaxwell/EmptyWeb#index.html), then follow the instructions below.

 ## HTML setup
 The webpage should have labels for the profile information going down the left side, and then the information should fill in when the user clicks the button.

-1. Create a new HTML and JS file, and add the basic tags (including the `script`)
+1. Create a new JS file named **ProfileBuilder.js**
+1. Add the basic elements to the **index.html** file (including the `script`)
 1. Within the `<body></body>` of the HTML file, create a new `p` element
 1. Within the `<p></p>` element, create a `button` element
     - It should say "Generate Profile"